|Make||Camper And Nicholsons|

 Mustang is smallest quality "big boat" on the market--enclosed pilothouse open to lower salon, walk-in engine room, superb build and finish-- yet with flexibility to handle with 2-4 crew.
 After 2012 circumnavigation and refit, Mustang is priced to sell now for summer cruising!

 Recognized in many different ports around the world, Mustang has a fame all her own.
 She was originally built for an experienced American yachtsman.
-The hull is the well-known, fast hull of Doug Peterson’s Ocean 80 series built at Southern Ocean Shipyard.
+The hull is the well-known, performance hull of Doug Peterson’s Ocean 80 series built at Southern Ocean Shipyard.
 To incorporate a large lazarette, the boat was extended three feet, then taken for fitting out to world-class Camper & Nicholsons Shipyard.
 A trailblazer in her day, Mustang is one of a handful of boats in this size and price range that has a true pilothouse---completely enclosed, functioning for piloting and lounging --that also is open to a spacious lower salon.
 Three staterooms aft for owner and guests, all with ensuite heads plus two cabins and head forward for crew, complete the beautifully finished interior layout.

-Though Mustang can accommodate up to four crew, the boat can be sailed with two or three sailors.
+Though Mustang can accommodate up to four crew, this mini-superyacht can be sailed with two or three sailors.
 The in-mast furling rig, plus all other standing and running rigging, were completely replaced in 2007.
 Sails were also new in 2007.
 During Mustang’s 2012 refit the rig was taken out to service and sails refurbished; the hull and superstructure were painted; the engine was rebuilt, down to the crank shaft; and exterior varnish was stripped and built back up.
 Decks were new in 2000 so they have more years of life.
 A walk-in engine room with two entries and a crane for launching the tender are an added benefit.
 September 2014 Mustang was hauled to paint the bottom, replace zincs, service thru hulls and underbody gear as necessary.

 Mustang has an enormous cockpit for outside living with an elevated steering area directly aft.
 The center cockpit table has leaves that can be folded down or up for full dining.
 A refrigerated compartment in the table makes life easy.
 Fully cushioned settees surround the cockpit.
 Side doors fully enclose the cockpit.
 Bimini and side closures protect during inclement weather.